LLNL/zfp/docs/source/arrays.rst

   :cpp:class:`array` base class.
 The template argument, :cpp:type:`Scalar`, specifies the floating type returned for array elements.
-The suffixes :code:`f` and :code:`d` can also be appended to each class to indicate float or double type, e.g. :cpp:class:`array1f` is a synonym for :cpp:class:`array1\<float>`.
+The suffixes :code:`f` and :code:`d` can also be appended to each class to indicate float or double type, e.g., :cpp:class:`array1f` is a synonym for :cpp:class:`array1\<float>`.

 .. cpp:class:: arrayANY : public array